CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/10_gta-vc_8GsQjiOJpW.jpg" thumbnail="auto" %}

-For custom models, the fix is simple: just make sure that your extras have specularity set correctly.
+For custom models, the fix is simple: just make sure that your extras have specularity and the environment map coefficient set correctly.
-This value is simply ignored without SilentPatch.
+This value is simply ignored on extras without SilentPatch.

 ***